-4. Once the water situation looks good, click on 'Water Adj' to turn off the water.
+- 4. Once the water situation looks good, click 'CLOSE' to close the Sensors window and then click on 'Water' box to turn off the water. - 5.
+Click the 'Spindle' button to turn the spindle off.

-5. Right click on the spindle speedometer in the top right of the screen and choose 'Operate'.
-This will turn the spindle off.

-6. Once the spindle has reached 0 RPM; close the spindle cover and lock it, remove the interlock key and close the dicing saw cover fully.
+6. Once the spindle has reached 0 KRPM; close the spindle cover and lock it, remove the interlock key and close the dicing saw cover fully.